Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

-AWS Lambda can automate tasks for EC2 instances without requiring ongoing server management.
-For example, you can write Lambda functions to automatically start or stop EC2 instances based on a schedule, respond to instance state changes, or manage instance snapshots.
-This integration typically involves using Amazon CloudWatch Events to trigger Lambda functions based on specific events, such as EC2 instance state changes (e.g., an instance entering the “running” state).
-By leveraging Lambda, you can create a serverless architecture that automatically responds to changes in your environment, enhancing operational efficiency and potentially reducing costs by automating the scaling up and down of resources in response to demand.
+AWS Lambda can automate EC2 tasks without ongoing server management.
+Lambda functions can start or stop EC2 instances based on schedules, respond to state changes, or manage snapshots.
+Integration with Amazon CloudWatch Events triggers Lambda functions on specific events, like instance state changes.
+This serverless approach enhances efficiency and may reduce costs by automating resource scaling based on demand.

 42. What strategies can be used for cost optimization with EC2 instances?